JongKI-PARK/OSTEPprac/README.md

 <p>
 This is mainly for OSTEP book homework <br>
 <em> MAR.
 27. 2022 ~ </em> <br/>

+There are solutions to homework that exist in the OSTEP book, but there are also codes to solve personal questions.
+Personal questions may or may not exist for each chapter, and will be described separately in the "Furthermore" section.
+See README.md in each chapter.
+There exists personal opinion and any feedback related to my opinion is welcomed.

 </p>

 ## 1. Introduction
+Chapter 2

 ## 2. Virtualization